Zaya6/build_shaders/README.md

 # build_shaders
-Bash script to convert shaders into header files
+A simple bash script to convert shaders into header files for inclusion with your program binary.